tongshengw/otago-timetable-to-ics/README.md

 # Export timetables to calendar apps for Otago University eVision
-This is a python script to convert otago timetables to .ics format for easy import into calendar apps.
+This is a python script to convert University of Otago timetables to .ics format for easy import into calendar apps.

 Copy and paste the schedule view on eVision into a .txt file, then run the script.